 This mung bean soup combines Asian and Oriental flavours to make a healthy, delicious, nutritious meal in one bowl.
 It’s extremely high in daily dietary fibre requirements, and being only 223 calories per serving means this is a perfect weight loss soup too!

-So how did my Mung Bean Soup come to be?
+So how did Mung Bean Soup come to be?

-Well, I’m always fascinated by the Asian and Oriental ingredients section in our local and specialist supermarkets and especially when I came across a large bag of this Mung Dall.
-(Affiliate link)
+Well, I’m always fascinated by the Asian and Oriental ingredients section in our local and specialist supermarkets and especially when I came across a large bag of Mung Dall.

 I made this delicious mung bean soup with it!